tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 As such, while we should seek knowledge, we should be open to that knowledge coming through experience rather than through a priori revelation.

-## An Example

-This exploration of uncertainty as an element of faith was brought about by a deeply personal experience.